 Black Oxygen Research

 In this report, which can be found on the BlackOxygenOrganics.com website, 10 people were given the NuWTR fulvic acids for 45 days.
-Analysis of their urine appeared to show greater excretion of toxic heavy metals such as lead and aluminum.
+Their urine analysis showed greater excretion of toxic heavy metals such as lead and aluminum.

 Problems with the study

 - It does not appear to be peer-reviewed

 - It's stated the study was carried out in consultation with NuWTR, the other name for the Black Oxygen company